James Chalmers (missionary): New Guinea

 In 1877, Chalmers had his desire for pioneering work fulfilled and was sent to New Guinea, then an almost-unknown land.
 He and his wife arrived at Port Moresby on 22 October 1877.
-During the next nine years he explored much of southern New Guinea in dangerous conditions, and was everywhere the peacemaker.
+During the next nine years, he explored much of southern New Guinea in dangerous conditions, and was everywhere the peacemaker.
 In 1885, Work and Adventure in New Guinea 1877 to 1885, which he wrote in collaboration with W. Wyatt Gill, was published in London.
 Next appeared Adventures in New Guinea (1886) and Pioneering in New Guinea (1887) solely by Chalmers.
-A year's leave in Great Britain (1886-7) generated much interest in his work.
+A year's leave in Great Britain (1886–1887) generated much interest in his work.

 After Chalmers' return to New Guinea, he did a great deal of exploring and gained a detailed knowledge of much of the country and its inhabitants.
 When British New Guinea was made a colony in 1888, Chalmers and his fellow missionary, the Rev. William G. Lawes, explained to the chiefs the meaning of the functions that were held.
 It had been decided that the colony should be governed in the best interests of the natives.
-It was no doubt largely the influence of the missionaries that made it illegal both to deport natives and to introduce intoxicants, fire-arms, and explosives.
-In 1893, Chalmers explored part of the Fly River in a steam launch, but found the natives extremely hostile.
-He had another furlough in 1894-5 and did much speaking in Great Britain.
-He also published Pioneer Life and Work in New Guinea 1877-1894 (1895), which contained a considerable amount of material from earlier books.
+It was no doubt largely the influence of the missionaries that made it illegal both to deport natives and to introduce intoxicants, firearms, and explosives.
+In 1893, Chalmers explored part of the Fly River in a steam launch but found the natives extremely hostile.
+He had another furlough in 1894–1895 and did much speaking in Great Britain.
+In 1895 he published Pioneer Life and Work in New Guinea 1877–1894, which contained a considerable amount of material from earlier books.

 Back at his work in 1896, Chalmers was anxious to further explore the Fly River and established himself for some time at Saguane off the Fly River delta.
 His last station was Daru.
-In April 1900 he was joined by a young missionary, Oliver Fellows Tomkins (son of Daniel Tomkins of Great Yarmouth - a plaque is situated in the United Reformed Church, Princes St, Norwich to Tomkins's memory).
+In April 1900 he was joined by a young missionary, Oliver Fellows Tomkins (son of Daniel Tomkins of Great Yarmouth).
 A year later, he was on a vessel with Tomkins near Goaribari Island, and was visited by natives who appeared to be in a dangerous mood.
 Chalmers resolved to go ashore and Tomkins insisted on going with him.
 Both men were murdered and eaten by the natives on 8 April 1901.

 There is a stained glass window to their memory in the college chapel at Vatorato.
 Chalmers is also included on a stained glass window in the Eltham College chapel in Mottingham, England.

 Chalmers' first wife died on 20 February 1879.
 In 1888 he married Sarah Elizabeth Harrison, a widow from East Retford who had been a childhood friend of his first wife.
 Chalmers preached his last sermon in Britain at the Retford Congregational Church (a site now occupied by the Aldi supermarket).
 'Lizzie' died in 1900.
 There were no children by either marriage.

+Botanical Legacy

+Specimens collected by Chalmers are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria, the majority of which were gathered in Papua New Guinea.